Sens3ii/FirstProj/README.md

 # PP2-2020
- KBTU Labs, spring semester, python.
+KBTU Labs on Python, also MongoDB and RabbitMQ.